appium/appium-uiautomator2-driver/README.md

   to any gesture at the beginning.
 Android only registers a long touch/click if the pointer has been depressed for longer than 500ms.
 For shorter actions a simple click is registered instead.
+- Do not mix webview and native elements in actions arguments.
+It simply won't work.
+Native actions could only consume native elements.
+A single possibility to perform a native action on a web element would be to traslate its coordinates into the native context and pass these coordinates as native action arguments.

 Check the below tutorials for more details on how to build reliable action chains: